Cecily Jordan v. Greville Pooley dispute

 The Cecily Jordan v.
 Greville Pooley dispute was the first known prosecution for breach of promise in colonial America and the first in which the defendant was a woman.
 This case was tried in the chambers of the Virginia Company, and never went to a civil court, for the plaintiff withdrew his complaint.
 The first successful case was Stretch v.
 Parker in 1639.

 Background

-Reverend Greville Pooley proposed marriage to Cecily Jordan, a widow whose husband had died 3 or 4 days previously.
-He subsequently discovered that his bride-to-be had become engaged to another man.
+Reverend Greville Pooley proposed marriage to Cecily Jordan, a widow whose husband (Samuel Jordan) had died 3 or 4 days previously.
+Pooley subsequently discovered that his bride-to-be had become engaged to another man, William Farrar.
 The resulting lawsuit for breach of promise was significant because, until then, such suits had only been filed by women against men.

 Historical context

 Women - spinster or widow - could own property, and could transfer it in a will.
 However, they could not patent, purchase or sell land in their own name and own right: for that, a woman needed a male family member.

 A woman's marriage options, however, were limited to her social class, which produced limited choices if she was "of quality".

 There was such a shortage of suitable women for the upper class in colonial Virginia that upper class men would try to bring their unmarried sisters over.

 The Virginia Company set about procuring wives for the tenants of its plantation by offering to each woman who migrated to Virginia a dowry of clothing, linens, furnishings and a plot of land.
 The younger women who were chosen were of a lower social order but selected for their good character.
 About 189 maids and one widow were selected and shipped to Virginia, at a cost of £12, each (about $5,000 in 2018 US dollars), the value of 150 pounds of Virginia tobacco.
 The prospective husband also had to pay the woman's transportation expense.